Hans Hach Verdugo

 Hans Hach Verdugo (born 11 November 1989) is a Mexican tennis player.

-Hach Verdugo has a career high ATP doubles ranking of World No. 60 achieved on 11 July 2022.
-He has a career high singles ranking of World No. 528 achieved on 20 July 2015.
-Hach Verdugo has won one ATP doubles title, one ITF singles title, three Challenger and 19 ITF doubles titles.
+Hach Verdugo has a career high ATP doubles ranking of No. 60 achieved on 11 July 2022 and a singles ranking of No. 528 achieved on 20 July 2015.
+He has won one ATP doubles title at 2021 Los Cabos Open.

 Hach Verdugo has represented Mexico at the Davis Cup where he has a W/L record of 3–1.

 College career

 Hach Verdugo played college tennis at Abilene Christian University.

 Professional career

 In July 2021 he won his maiden ATP doubles title at the 2021 Los Cabos Open partnering John Isner as wildcards.

-Personal information

-He has been sponsored since 2014 by premium activewear brand, Loriet Sports.